Better or Cheaper Alternatives?

 Faculty are concerned about textbook content not quite matching class goals.

 Using relevant writings, images, and media linked to or embedded in online learning environments including Canvas, Blackboard, D2L, an Auraria Library Guide, or other online syllabus location.
 Consider exploring options in partnership with a campus librarian who can assist in identifying and linking pertinent articles, books, videos, and images.

 A free or low cost textbook available through a reliable supplier.

-A personally-created textbook, or enhancement to an existing open textbook, that can be offered for free or inexpensively.
+A personally-created or enhanced open textbook that can be offered for free or inexpensively.
 There are now more options than ever for doing this on your own or collaboratively.

 Using videos in lieu of textbooks.
 As at least one campus professor is doing.

 Assigning older editions of textbooks if feasible.
 Or just letting students know an older edition is ok.

 Choosing textbooks or chapters available as low cost rentals.
 If a title you're interested is not available as a rental, let the publisher know that making the textbook available in that manner would be a positive when deciding whether or not to adopt the book for a course.

 Having digitized readings from print textbooks placed on Auraria Library Reserves or linked to online learning spaces.
 If you're only assigning small portions of the book, this should fall within Fair Use.